6 steps to build a neural network in OpenNN

 The fourth step is to set the model selection, which is composed of:

-If you’re unsure about your choice of architecture, the model selection class helps identify the network architecture with the best generalization capabilities, minimizing errors on the selected dataset instances.
+If you’re unsure about your architecture choice, the model selection class helps identify the architecture with the best generalization, minimizing errors on the selected dataset.

 The first step is to construct the model selection object: